Here is how to get a pet passport

 Roman number VII for dogs only if they travel to a country where worm treatment is required.
 There are 5 countries require worm treatment in Europe.

 - United Kingdom

 The rest of the pages are optional for traveling from one EU state to another.

 Photo of your pet is not required.

 Since it’s an official document, repairs are not allowed.

-If the Vet makes a mistake they need to make a new passport instead of trying to repair the mistake.
+If the Vet makes a mistake they need to replace it with a new passport instead of trying to fix the mistake.